luanfonceca/speakerfight/CONTRIBUTING.md

 ## Submission Guidelines

+### Asigning to you a issue

+If you want to fix a issue, please comment in the issue thread to show to everyone that you want to do that, ask anything about it, explain your thoughts.
+It is so much important for us to have that conversation to avoid misconceptions, bugs, non-necesseracy implementations and over-engineering.

 ### Submitting an Issue

 Before you submit your issue search the archive, maybe your problem was already answered.